contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 <!-- indexer::continue -->
 ```

-In the display format "Year" with Show number of posts the HTML markup looks like this:
+In the display format "Year" with Display number of posts, the HTML markup looks like this

 ```html
 <!-- indexer::stop -->